Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Final evaluation

 \section{Final evaluation}

-At this point, we have extensively used our private dev sets to guide our curriculum adaptation process and our choice of prediction algorithm.
-We conducted a final evaluation using our private test sets as well as a test set consisting of the actual text of an AAC user.
-The AAC test set consists of 3.6\,K sentences (65\,K words) written by a user of Dasher \cite{ward_dasher}.
-The text was from various public and private presentations given by the user.
+At this point, we have extensively used our private dev sets to guide our process.
+We conducted a final evaluation with our unseen private test sets and three additional test sets.
+Firstly, we created a test set based on the text of an AAC user.
+This set consisted of 3.6\,K sentences (65\,K words) written by a user of Dasher \cite{ward_dasher}.
+The text was from public and private presentations given by the user.
+We also added two public test sets: voice banked messages of people with ALS~\cite{costello_message}, and the COMM2 set of responses to conversational situations~\cite{vertanen_comm2}.

+As shown in \cref{table_final_eval_ppl} (top), our C4+Sub n-gram model performed slightly worse with an average test set perplexity of 2.58 compared to the AAC n-gram model which averaged 2.54.
+Our unpruned full model did slightly better at 2.53.
+All n-gram models were outperformed by the LLMs, both with and without domain adaptation.

-As shown in \cref{table_final_eval}, our curriculum adapted version of opt-350m using the search algorithm performed the best on the written (2.151) and spoken (1.999) private test sets.
-Simply fine-tuning opt-350m on BOLT+Daily yielded the lowest perplexity on the test set from the AAC user (2.242), though the base opt350-m (2.244) and curriculum adapted opt-350m (2.292) had similar perplexities.
+As shown in \cref{table_final_eval_ppl} (middle), using the search algorithm with opt-350m adapted in a single step on the combination of BOLT and Daily performed the best on two of the five test sets and the overall average.
+It tied with the four-step curriculum on the COMM2 set (2.01).
+The base opt-350m yielded the lowest perplexity on the test set from the AAC user (2.24), though the curriculum adapted opt-350m models were not far behind (2.28--2.30).

-Averaging the perplexity across all models, there was a noticeable increase in perplexity between our written (2.327) and spoken (2.202) test sets and the presentations given by the AAC user (2.525).
+Averaging the perplexity across all models, there was a noticeable increase in perplexity between our written (2.35) and spoken (2.24) test sets and the presentations given by the AAC user (2.59).
+The public test sets also produced lower average perplexities (2.28 for ALS bank and 2.21 for COMM2).
 While we hoped our data selection approach using diverse text from mobile forum messages would allow our adapted models to perform well on both simple everyday communications and more complex planned written communications, at least for this one user, this did not work.
 As a measure of text complexity, we calculated the number of characters per sentence.
 The AAC user's sentences were on average 94.4 characters per sentence compared to the much shorter sentences in the written (31.4) and spoken (39.9) test sets.

-Consistent with previous results, the byte LLM provided the fastest performance of all the LLMs and was 5.2 times faster than our search algorithm and 1.3 times faster than using a classification head.
+Of the LLM approaches, the byte LLM provided the fastest predictions at around 12\,ms. This was 6.8 times faster than our search algorithm and 1.3 times faster than using a classification layer.

+To demonstrate the potential impact in a real-world AAC interface, we simulated using each language model in a onscreen keyboard with five word predictions.
+We simulated the keystrokes a hypothetical perfect user would save compared to typing every character. \textit{Keystroke savings} is calculated as: